LinqToSql Plus Bulk Insert

 How can I specify custom columns to Insert?

-You can specify custom columns using the ColumnInputExpression
+You can specify custom columns using the ColumnInputExpression option.

 Read more: ColumnInputExpression